 Philosophia

-As a Master Herbalist my learning never ends.
-For decades this meant when I was on my knees in the soil working in our gardens as the Wheel of the Seasons circled around me or engrossed in the newest scientific information being made available.
+As a Master Herbalist, learning never ends.
+For Rev. Paul, this meant being on his knees in the soil working in the gardens as the Wheel of the Seasons circled around, or engrossed in the newest scientific information being made available.

 Astronomia